Inuyasha the Movie: Affections Touching Across Time

-Inuyasha the Movie: Affections Touching Across Time is a 2001 Japanese animated fantasy adventure film based on Inuyasha manga series written and illustrated by Rumiko Takahashi.
+Inuyasha the Movie: Affections Touching Across Time is a 2001 Japanese animated fantasy adventure film based on the Inuyasha manga series written and illustrated by Rumiko Takahashi.
 The film is directed by Toshiya Shinohara, written by Katsuyuki Sumisawa, and produced by Sunrise.
-The film was released in Japan on December 15, 2001.
+It was released in Japan on December 22, 2001.

-The film tells the story of Inuyasha and his friends confronting a demonic moth warrior named Menomaru, who was brought back to life by one of the shards of the Shikon Jewel.
+The film follows Inuyasha and his friends, confronting a demonic moth warrior named Menomaru, who was resurrected by one of the shards of the Shikon Jewel.

-The film marks the very first film for the Inuyasha series, followed up by The Castle Beyond the Looking Glass (2002).
+Affections Touching Across Time is the first film of the Inuyasha series, which is followed up by The Castle Beyond the Looking Glass.